one-aalam/monosoon/apps/spa/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - SPA

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and acts as reference implementation for all the React based SPAs.
+When creating a new app you can duplicate this entire folder or create a new app at `/apps` and make changes as available in this repository

 ## Available Scripts